 The most common symptom of OA is pain after overuse or inactivity of a joint.
 Symptoms usually happen slowly over years.
 Symptoms can occur a bit differently in each person.
 They may include:

 Joint stiffness, especially after sleep or inactivity

 Less movement in the joint over time

-A grinding feeling in the joint when moved, as the cartilage wears away (in more advanced stages)
+A grinding feeling in the joint when moved, as the cartilage wears away (in later stages)

 The symptoms of OA can be like other health conditions.
 Make sure to see your healthcare provider for a diagnosis.

 The process starts with a health history and a physical exam.
 You may also have X-rays.
 This test uses a small amount of radiation to create images of bone and other body tissues.